digital-work-lab/literature-review-seminar/slides/00-orga.md

   - Considering differences and synergies between disciplines in the design of methods and tools,
   - Design of LR software to manage data, AI, and collaboration,
-  - Coping with massive input and addressing urgent demands (e.g., [COVID reviews](https://github.com/greenelab/covid19-review))
+  - Coping with massive input and addressing urgent demands (e.g., [COVID reviews](https://github.com/greenelab/covid19-review) - and [statistics](https://greenelab.github.io/covid19-review/))

 ---